tononidis/cJSONLogger/README.md

 The log file rotates and stores them on disk with a h_m_s_ns_<file_name> format.

 After MAX_LOG_ROTATION_FILES = 5 files are created the older file is removed in order to avoid filling up the disk.

+If application need to rotate logs earlier it can be done with cJSONLoggerRotate function call.

 If different config is needed the change the mentioned macros at src/cJSONLogger.c and re-build.